AdobeDocs/analytics.es-ES/help/technotes/ga-to-aa/reports/audience-reports.md

 The network report is approximately equal to the **Domain** dimension.

-1. In the components menu, locate the **Domain** dimension and drag it onto the large freeform table area labeled &#39;Drop a dimension here&#39;.
+1. In the components menu, locate the **Domain** dimension and drag it onto the large freeform table area labeled 'Drop a dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Domain](../../../components/c-variables/dimensionslist/reports-domains.md) dimension in the Components user guide for more information.

 ## Móvil - Información general

 The mobile overview report is approximately equal to the **Mobile Device Type** dimension.
-Tenga en cuenta que el valor&#39;Otro&#39;equivale al tráfico de escritorio.
+Tenga en cuenta que el valor'Otro'equivale al tráfico de escritorio.

-1. In the components menu, locate the **Mobile Device Type** dimension and drag it onto the large freeform table area labeled &#39;Drop a dimension here&#39;.
+1. In the components menu, locate the **Mobile Device Type** dimension and drag it onto the large freeform table area labeled 'Drop a dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Mobile Device Type](../../../components/c-variables/dimensionslist/reports-device-types.md) dimension in the Components user guide for more information.